Irish DPC Guidance Note: How to Obtain Valid GDPR Cookie Consent

 - Determining whether data controllers give users adequate information before installing cookies in their devices.

-To measure the data controllers’ level of compliance, the Irish DPC used a coding system of three colors; Red, Green, and Amber.
-While Green denoted full compliance, the red color indicated non-compliance.
+The Irish DPC used a three-color coding system to assess the level of compliance of data controllers: Red, Green, and Amber.
+While Green denoted full compliance, Red denoted non-compliance.

-The key concerns that Ireland’s Data Protection Commission found from its investigation of 38 data controllers operating in the country are;
+The following are the main issues that Ireland's Data Protection Commission discovered during its investigation of 38 data controllers operating in the country:

 - Use of pre-checked cookie consent boxes on landing pages

-- A Lack of clear stand-alone cookie policies separate from the general website privacy notice
+- A lack of distinct cookie policies distinct from the general website privacy notice

-- A lack of understanding of both the GDPR and ePrivacy Directive’s definitions about the cookies that are exempted from obtaining prior consent from users
+- A lack of understanding of both the GDPR and ePrivacy Directive’s definitions of cookies that are exempt from obtaining prior consent from users

 What are the Key Takeaways from the Irish DPC Cookie Guidance Note?

-The DPC states clearly that businesses must obtain user consent in line with GDPR requirements.
-This means the consent must be;
+According to the DPC, businesses must obtain user consent in line with GDPR requirements.
+This means the consent must be:

 - Freely given